BrockCruess/Mithril/Mithril Auto Updater/README.md

 ```
 <br>

-For a manual approach, run this script any time a new Mithril version is announced:
+For a manual approach, run this script any time a new Mithril release is announced:

 ```
 ./mithril-auto-updater.sh